Hiba-Ejaz/EcommerceWebApp/README.md

 ## Usage
 1. Visit the home page to explore the array of available products.
-2. Either create a new account or log in to your existing account to start adding products to your cart.
+2. Either create a new account or log in to your existing account to start adding products to your cart (Admin cannot add products to the cart).
 3. Access the cart section to manage items, adjust quantities, and finalize orders.
 4. Admin users can access the admin dashboard for streamlined product, order, and user management.

+## Admin Account Details
+- Email: mummy@gmail.com
+- Password: mummy123

 ## Technologies Used